-On the occasion of the conference “Living together: for a culture of dialogue“ held Thursday 1st October 2015 at the Museum Mohammed VI in Rabat, Morocco HuffPost spoke exclusively with Prince El Hassan Bin Talal Jordan.
 Overwhelmed by Syrian refugees, as it has already been by the Palestinians for half a century, the Hashemite Kingdom is on the front line of the Syrian crisis.
-War in Syria, terrorism, refugee crisis, Eastern Christians … In the following video interview, published on our site with his kind permission, Prince Hassan of Jordan gives us his profound analysis of the situation.
+War in Syria, terrorism, refugee crisis, Eastern Christians … Alain made the following interview with the peacemaker and humanitarian:-

 What’s it all about?
 Citizenship and a broader form of patriotism.